How to grow strawberries

 When left to their own devices, strawberries may become very invasive which is why many gardeners prefer to grow them in containers.
 Traditional strawberry planters are specialised containers that allow multiple plants to be grown in a small amount of space.
 Strawberries grow well in most containers and hanging baskets, so long they are well drained.
 Try a premium fruit and citrus potting mix or acid-loving plants potting mix as a growing medium and space the strawberries about 20cm apart.

 When planting strawberries in the garden, choose a sunny location as they fruit better when in full sun.
 While they will tolerate part-shade, yields may be smaller.
 Strawberries like fertile, well-drained soil.
-It’s worth working in some well weathered manure or vegetable and herb fertiliser into the soil before planting.
+It’s worth working in some compost and/or soil improver into the soil before planting.
 Space the plants 30-45cm apart, in rows 60-90cm apart.

 Replace strawberry plants with fresh, certified runners every second or third year to maintain a disease-free patch.